netotz/netotz.github.io/content/posts/decomposing-of.md

 I was taking a look at the fast swap-based local search procedure[^1], which is an acceleration of the fast algorithm for greedy interchange[^2], in which the goal is to find as fast as possible a facility to remove from the solution, given a candidate facility to add to it, that would best improve the objective function value.

 Let me give you the context.
-The previous two referenced papers are applied to the $p$-median problem (PMP), which is location problem.
+The previous two heuristics are applied to the $p$-median problem (PMP), which is a location problem.

 > In Operations Research, location problems are discrete optimization problems that consist of determining the best location for one or several centers or facilities in order to serve and supply a set of demand points, often referred as customers or users.
 >
 > The solution of a location problem is the set of those centers.
 >
-> A location problem is characterized by a specific objective function, which defines what solution is the *best*.
+> A location problem is characterized by a specific objective function, which defines how a solution is *better* than another.

 The objective function of the PMP is formulated as: